ON00dev/CryptoSense-LuckySenseBot/README.md

-# CryptoSense-LuckSenseBot
+# CryptoSense-LuckySenseBot
-from Crypto Sense, the LuckSense game Bot
+from Crypto Sense, the LuckySense game Bot